 Night Owl Pro Nexgen NV binoculars are strictly for use in the dark.
 Featuring two Gen1 NV image intensifier tubes, these binoculars can be seriously damaged by bright sunlight.
 However, the built-in infrared illuminator offers surprisingly bright nighttime images, even in the darkest conditions.

 The 5x magnification is some of the most powerful you’ll find on a NV device.
-However, the magnification does not at all degrade the image quality.
+However, the magnification doesn’t degrade the image quality.
 The field of view is pretty narrow, which could cause problems when tracking moving targets, but it works well for pinpoint viewing.

 Pro Nexgen NV binos have an impressive battery life of at least 40 hours, even with continuous use of the IR illuminator.
 Although relatively lightweight (about 2 ½ pounds), these NV binos are built to handle rough conditions, making them a great option for nighttime hunting or tactical applications.